pingswept/lctronics/README.md

-Notes about electronics for ME 93 at Tufts University, spring 2019
+Notes about electronics for ME 30 at Tufts University, fall 2020

 These are just the source files for the course website; you'll probably find the rendered version more readable: https://lctronics.org/